 - (1) Boundaries of the facility.

-N/A - (2) Property boundaries, if different.
+- (2) Property boundaries, if different.

+- (3) All buildings on the property (existing and proposed) and other pertinent information with respect to the operation of the facility, to include:

+- a) scale and scale house location

+- b) fencing and gates

+- c) access roads

+- d) paved areas

-(3) All buildings on the property (existing and proposed) and other pertinent information with respect to the operation of the facility, to include: a) scale and scale house location. b) fencing and gates. access roads ) paved areas. d) vegetative buffer zones and berms . e) sorting line and other major materials recovery equipment. f) intake, processing, and product/by-product storage . g) All receiving, processing, reload and storage areas, as applicable, for solid waste, source- separated recyclable materials, yard debris, recovered materials, products/by-products, waste residuals, exterior stockpiles, hazardous waste, and other materials. h) All exterior material stockpile footprints, material types stored outside, and maximum height of each stockpile.
-(4) Water sources for fire suppression.
-(5) Load checking areas.
-(6) Storage areas for the temporary containment of prohibited waste that the facility inadvertently receives, while awaiting proper removal or disposal of the prohibited waste.
-The facility must cover and enclose the containment areas and construct them in a manner to prevent leaking and contamination.
-(7) Identification of on-site traffic flow patterns.
-(8) Facility signage.
-Facility signs must: a) display all of the information required by Metro b) be posted at all public entrances to the facility; and c) conform with local government signage regulations (9) The location of all commercial and residential structures within a one mile radius of the composting facility, identified on a map or aerial photograph.
+- e) vegetative buffer zones and berms

+- f) sorting line and other major materials recovery equipment

+- g) intake, processing, and product/by-product storage

+(4) All receiving, processing, reload and storage areas, as applicable, for solid waste, sourceseparated recyclable materials, yard debris, recovered materials, products/by-products, waste residuals, exterior stockpiles, hazardous waste, and other materials.

+- (5) All exterior material stockpile footprints, material types stored outside, and maximum height of each stockpile. - (6) Water sources for fire suppression. - (7) Load checking areas. - (8) Storage areas for the temporary containment of prohibited waste that the facility inadvertently receives, while awaiting proper removal or disposal of the prohibited waste.
+The facility must cover and enclose the containment areas and construct them in a manner to prevent leaking and contamination. - (9) Identification of on-site traffic flow patterns. - (10) Facility signage.
+Facility signs must: - a) display all of the information required by Metro; - b) be posted at all public entrances to the facility; and - c) conform with local government signage regulations.

+(11) The location of all commercial and residential structures within a one mile radius of the composting facility, identified on a map or aerial photograph.
 (Compost facility only).

-(10) The prevailing wind direction, by season, identified on a map or aerial photograph.
-(Compost facility only) FRANC CHISE RENEWAL APPLICANTS ONLY: X □ By dated checking this box, I certify that to the best of my knowledge, the Site Plan on file with Metro 9/13/2016 is the most current and accurate version of this document.
+(12) The prevailing wind direction, by season, identified on a map or aerial photograph.
+(Compost facility only).

-ATTACHMENT B: FACILITY DESIGN PLAN The applicant must submit a facility design plan to address the following:
+ATTACHMENT B: FACILITY DESIGN PLAN

+The applicant must submit a facility design plan to address the following: